vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 - **VM Class in vSphere with Tanzu:** A VM class is a template that defines CPU, memory, and reservations for VMs.
 VM classes are used for VM deployment in a Supervisor Namespace.
 VM classes can be used by standalone VMs that run in a Supervisor Namespace and by VMs hosting a Tanzu Kubernetes cluster.

-  VM classes in vSphere with Tanzu are broadly categorized into two groups.
+  VM classes in vSphere with Tanzu are broadly categorized into the following groups:

      - **guaranteed:** The guaranteed class fully reserves its configured resources.
      - **best-effort:** The best-effort class allows resources to be overcommitted.